As a blogger having an email list should be essential. I was actually quite reluctant to start an email list when I first started blogging.

-What they do is they promote products to their email subscribers and whenever a subscriber purchase from their recommendation they make money.
+Most bloggers do the same.
+What they do is they promote products to their email subscribers and whenever a subscriber purchases from their recommendation they make money.

 So if you want to make money blogging and you haven’t started an email list, you need to now.